CloudLabs-MOC/AZ-140-Configuring-and-Operating-Microsoft-Azure-Virtual-Desktop/Instructions/Labs/LAB_05L01_Implement_autoscaling_in_host_pools_ADDS.md

       ![](./images/microsoftentraID.png)

-22. On the **All users** blade, note that the list of user objects includes the listing of AD DS user accounts you created earlier in this lab, with the **Yes** entry appearing in the **On-premises sync enabled** column.
+22. On the **All users** blade, note that the list of user objects includes the listing of Microsoft Entra DS user accounts you created earlier in this lab, with the **Yes** entry appearing in the **On-premises sync enabled** column.

-    >**Note**: You might have to wait a few minutes and refresh the browser page for the AD DS user accounts to appear.
-Proceed to the next exercise only if you are able to see the listing of AD DS user accounts you created.
+    >**Note**: You might have to wait a few minutes and refresh the browser page for the Microsoft Entra DS user accounts to appear.
+Proceed to the next exercise only if you are able to see the listing of Microsoft Entra DS user accounts you created.

       ![](./images/userprincipal.png)